Twhite2/MomentumEMR/IMPLEMENTATION_SUMMARY.md

 - ✅ Added handler info to PDF view for downloads
 - ✅ Updated both lab tech and patient API endpoints to include uploader data

-### 2. Read-Only Access for Other Lab Scientists
+### 2. ✅ Read-Only Access for Other Lab Scientists (COMPLETE)
-- Need to add authorization checks in lab result edit endpoints
+- ✅ Added authorization checks in finalize endpoint - only uploader or admin can finalize
-- Only the lab scientist who uploaded can edit
-- Others can view but cannot modify
+- ✅ Created comprehensive update/delete endpoints with ownership validation
+- ✅ Prevents editing finalized or released results
+- ✅ UI displays "Finalize" button only for the uploader
+- ✅ Shows read-only message for other lab scientists: "This result was handled by [Name].
+Only they can finalize it."
+- ✅ Error messages display authorization failures clearly

 ### 3. Assign Lab Orders to Specific Lab Scientists
 - ✅ Added `assignedTo` field to `LabOrder` table